codeguy/php-the-right-way/_posts/01-04-01-Mac-Setup.md

 ## Mac Setup {#mac_setup_title}

 OS X comes prepackaged with PHP but it is normally a little behind the latest stable.
-Mountain Lion has 5.3.10, Mavericks has 5.4.17 and Yosemite has 5.5.9, but with PHP 5.6 out that is often not good enough.
+Mavericks has 5.4.17, Yosemite has 5.5.9 and El Capitan has 5.5.29, but with PHP 7.0 out that is often not good enough.

 There are multiple ways to install PHP on OS X.